NLeSC/structure-from-motion/docs/install-ubuntu-14.10.md

 # library with 'all the features you wanted in C++ but weren't there'
 sudo apt-get install libboost-dev

+# Python imaging library may not installed by default on the
+# lighter flavors of Ubuntu (e.g. Lubuntu 14.10)
+sudo apt-get install python-pil
 ```

 <a name="download-and-install-other-tools"></a>